CylonicRaider/makedeb/README.md

 **TL;DR** `./makedeb.sh PACKAGE-NAME VERSION`

-The script will ask you to edit the configuration file manually and to re-run it thereafter.
+The script will – if the `$EDITOR` variable is set – invoke an interactive editor to allow you to tune the package's configuration, or ask you to edit the file manually and then re-run makedeb.

 The script optionally accepts additonal `VAR=value`-style configuration parameters; refer to `./makedeb.sh --help` (or the source code) on which